Phantom Manor: Original version (1992–2018)

 Henry Ravenswood (born 1795) was a Western settler who struck gold in Big Thunder Mountain and founded the Thunder Mesa Mining Company, thus creating the city of Thunder Mesa (Frontierland as a whole).
 Ravenswood became rich and built himself a Victorian manor high on Boot Hill overlooking Big Thunder Mountain, where he lived with his wife Martha (born 1802) and his daughter, Melanie Ravenswood (born 1842).

 Big Thunder Mountain was rumored by natives to be home to the Thunder Bird, a powerful spirit possessing a treasure.
 According to the legend, its wrath could be materialized into a terrible earthquake.
 However, Ravenswood would not believe such stories.
 Years went by and the gold in Big Thunder Mountain became scarce, making miners dig deeper into the mountain.

-Melanie grew from a young girl into a beautiful young woman and became drawn to several suitors who planned to take her far away from Thunder Mesa, much to the dismay of Henry.
-Henry did everything he could to stop this, with the first four being subjected to various cruel fates.
-His useless attempts to stop Melanie in the midst of being engaged to a train engineer named Jake were put to a stop when a terrible earthquake killed him and Martha.
+Melanie grew from a young girl into a young woman and became engaged to a train engineer named Jake who planned to take her far away from Thunder Mesa, much to the dismay of Henry.
+Henry did everything he could to stop this, but his useless attempts to stop Melanie were put to a stop when a terrible earthquake killed him and Martha.
 It seemed the Thunder Bird had been awakened and the family was never heard of again.
 After several years, the story of what really happened came out from underneath the rubble:

 On Melanie's wedding day, a mysterious Phantom unknown to anyone appeared in the house.
-While Melanie was preparing in her room, the Phantom lured Jake up to the attic where he hanged him by the neck from the rafters.
+While Melanie was preparing in her room, The Phantom lured Jake up to the attic where he hanged him by the neck from the rafters.

 In the ballroom, the bride sat alone.
 Hours went by with no sign of the groom.
 Guests slowly filed away, leaving Melanie alone in the house with the staff of maids and butlers.
-"Some day", she told herself, "he will come".
 And so, having never taken off her wedding dress or dropped her flower bouquet, in preparation for her loved one's return, she wandered the house aimlessly, singing melancholy songs of lost love.

-But the Phantom was still in the house, laughing at her human devotion to her intended husband.
+But the phantom was still in the house, laughing at Melanie's human devotion to her intended husband.
 One after one, he invited his dead, demonic friends from the afterlife to fill the house in an eternal party.
 A dark curse fell upon the house and the shape of the house was slowly transformed by the evil forces.
 No one ever set foot in the house ever since.